-In order for a student to be successful in the OCAT Program, the program must be completed in a timely manner.
-It has been determined that students must complete the program within 3 years after the initial acceptance.
+In order to be successful in the OTA Program, the program must be completed in a timely manner.
+It has been determined that students must complete the program within one year of the expected graduation date (total of 3 years for full-time track and 4 years for part-time track).

-- 1. If a student goes beyond 3 years, he/she must demonstrate competency in the courses presented at the beginning of the program.
+- 1. If a student goes beyond this additional year, he/she must demonstrate competency in the courses presented at the beginning of the program.
 This will be accomplished with the student completing written assignments and tests and/or a lab practical. - 2.
 Failure of the assignments, tests and/or lab practical will lead to dismissal from the program. - 3.
 All Level II fieldwork must be completed within 18 months following the completion of the didactic portion of the program.